-The web these days is a crowded place.
+Here’s some information that won’t surprise you: there is a lot of content on the internet.
+There are 474,000 tweets, 300 hours of video on YouTube, and 69,000 Instagram posts are uploaded every minute of every day.
 Videos, photos, and written content combine to create a practically infinite jumble of noise, and it’s hard for web users to pay attention to any one thing for more than a few minutes.

 So how do you cut through the clutter?
-By creating engaging content that stands out from the noise because it gives your visitors something they’ve been missing in all the chaos — a human connection.
+With content that stands out from the rest of the noise using the one thing that the rest of them don’t have — a human connection.

 With that in mind, here are some tips to telling a better story — one that your audience wants to hear.